P3Modding/p3modding.github.io/src/ch70-51-navigation-vector.md

-# Navpoint Matrix
+# Navigation Vector
-The vanilla navigation matrix is stored in `./navdata/matrix_int.dat`.
+The vanilla navigation vector is stored in `./navdata/nav_vec.dat`.
 The file format is defined as:
 ```
           | 00  01   02  03 | 04  05 | 06  07 |